Iran's Foreign Minister: U.S. Strike On Soleimani An Act Of Terrorism And War

 Regarding the deal between Iran and six other nations, including the U.S., to limit its nuclear program, Zarif said "all limits" on centrifuges used to enrich uranium "are now suspended," insisting that Tehran was still complying with other aspects of the agreement, known as the Joint Comprehensive Plan of Action, or JCPOA.

-Zarif told NPR that the decision to lift the limits on the number of centrifuges was primarily due to Europe's non-compliance with the terms of the deal.
+Zarif told NPR that the decision to lift the limits on the number of centrifuges was primarily due to Europe's noncompliance with the terms of the deal.

 "But we made it very clear that we are ready to go back to full compliance the minute they start complying with their own," he said.